-Elementary vector algebra; statics of a particle and rigid body; centres of mass and moments of inertia; dynamics of a single particle including simple harmonic motion, motion in a circle, and projectiles.
+Elementary vector algebra; statics of a particle and rigid body:

+centres of mass and moments of inertia; dynamics of a single particle including simple harmonic motion, motion in a circle, and projectiles; introduction to dynamics of a system of particles and of a rigid body.
+It is recommended that a student taking this paper has passed or is enrolled concurrently in 26.140 or its equivalent.